-MEC 2016, themed come up higher was a heaven instituted program which was such a blessing to my soul.
-The programing was tailored not only to enrich sermons made a call for all to become medical missionaries.
+The Mission Empowerment Conference in 2016 marked the beginning of my journey as a medical missionary.
+Pastor Randy Skeete in the middle of one of his sermons made a call for all to become medical missionaries.
 It's interesting that not many people remember hearing that call except a few people.
 One lady I met at Riverside when I began my training said "Oh wow Matuka, you really took that call seriously huh?"
 I sure did.